[Total Solar Eclipse: 2015]

 The path of totality begins in the Pacific Ocean, and crosses South America.
 It then passes into the South Atlantic Ocean and ends in the Indian Ocean (south of Madagascar).
 The umbra takes 3 hours 11 minutes to traverse its entire path.

-The path of totality is the pair of dark lines in the centre, moving across South America from left to right.
+The Path of Totality is the dark band in the centre, moving across South America from left to right.

-The two outer black lines are the path of totality.
-The line in the middle is the centre line.
+The dark band is the path of totality.
+The blue line in the middle is the Centre Line.
 For any part of the path of totality, the duration of totality is at its longest on this line.
-The circlular regions are the positions of the umbra at ten minute intervals.
+The darker ellipse is the location and shape of the umbra at mid-eclipse at the eclipse site.
+This elliptical umbra is 286km long and 152km wide.

-The eclipse site was along the centre of the path of totality very close to Putre.
+The eclipse site was close to the Centre Line of the path of totality very close to Putre.

 This is the sky during totality close to our observation location.